How we use and collect private information

 When you buy something from us, we collect your name, email address, and a delivery address.

 All purchases are processed by Gumroad, our ecommerce platform and we never have access to your credit card information.
 To comply with EU Digital VAT law, they may need to collect additional information about your location (through IP and/or billing address information).

 Where we store your information

 When you contact us by email or through our website, we store your your information in our email software.
-If you sign up for a newsletter or purchase a course, we store your email address in ConvertKit, which is the marketing platform we prefer.
+If you sign up for a newsletter or purchase a course, we store your email address in Buttondown, which is our mailing list provider.
 When you buy something, your information is stored in Gumroad, our ecommerce platform, and if we do business, we store your information in our accounts software, FreeAgent.
 We chose these systems partly for their commitment to security.

 What we use your information for

 We occasionally use your contact information to send you details of our products and services.
 When we do, you have the option to unsubscribe from these communications and we won’t send them to you again.
 We might also email you about our products and services, but if you tell us not to, we won’t get in touch again.
 We will use your information to send you invoices, statements, or reminders.